-The top module instantiates all components of the core and example design that are needed to implement the design in hardware, as shown in Figure 5-1.
-This includes the FRM\GEN, DPHY TX IP, FRM\CHK and the DPHY RX IP modules.
+The top module instantiates all components of the core and example design that are needed to implement the design in hardware, as shown in the following figure.
+This includes the FRM\GEN, DPHY TX IP, FRM\CHK, and the DPHY RX IP modules.

-Figure 5-1: MIPI D-PHY Core Example Design
+Figure 39: MIPI D-PHY Core Example Design